 and causally-related conditions, specialists should be aware of the following:

 - Not all conditions will be allowed - As part of the Enhanced Care Program, a claimant can be treated for both allowed conditions as well as causally-related conditions.

-- PORs will use a new form, the ECP-TX, to document their care plans - This form will document the strategy the POR will use to provide care for the claimant for both allowed
+- PORs will use the ECP-TX, to document their care plans - This form will document the strategy the POR will use to provide care for the claimant for both allowed

 and causally-related conditions.